shashiirk/rwd-projects/portfolio-page/README.md

 # Portfolio Page

 This is a personal portfolio page.
-Click [here](https://codepen.io/shashiirk/full/WNwJKvp) to view the demo
+Click [here](https://codepen.io/shashiirk/full/WNwJKvp) to see it live.